RUB-SysSec/OMEN/README.md

 #### alphabetCreator

 If you want to limit OMEN to passwords complying to a given alphabet you can specify this in the configuration file (`createConfig`).
 To determine the most promising alphabet, the `alphabetCreator` might be able to help you.
 The program module creates a new alphabet based on a given password list.
-The characters of the new alphabet are ordered by their frequency in the password list, beginning with the highest frequency.
+The **characters of the new alphabet are ordered by their frequency in the password list**, beginning with the highest frequency.
 The length of the alphabet is variable.
 The created alphabet is based on the 8-bit ASCII table according to ISO 8859-1 (not allowing ’\n’, ’\r’, ’\t’, and ’ ’ (space)).
 Characters that are not part of this table are ignored.
 Also, an existing alphabet may be extended with the most frequent characters.

 `./alphabetCreator --pwList password-training-list.txt -s 95 -a some_alpha -o new_alpha`

+FAQ
+---

+* Very poor performance and strange looking passwords?
+Make sure you generated the alphabet file with the `alphabetCreator`.
+Manually generating the alphabet is not supported (see [Issue#4](https://github.com/RUB-SysSec/OMEN/issues/4)).

 License
 -------